Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If you’re at all interested in learning about Beitou’s unique ecology, hot spring history, and local culture, a stop at the Beitou Hot Spring Museum (北投溫泉博物館) is a must.
 The building’s handsome exterior is made of brick (first floor) and wood (second floor), complete with stained glass windows, but you really have to enter to fully appreciate it.

 On the site of some of the oldest public bathing sheds on the Beitou Creek, the Beitou Public Bathhouse (originally the Hokuto Public Bathhouse) dates to 1913.
 The bathhouse was one of the largest and most magnificent in East Asia at the time, and played a major role in the rise of Beitou as a recreational village.

-After the Japanese left, the building served as a KMT service center and was eventually abandoned, until the Taipei Peitou Association remodeled it as a hot spring museum in 1998.
+After the Japanese left, the building served as a KMT service center and was eventually abandoned.
+In 1994, students and teachers from Beitou Elementary School petitioned the government to save the building.
+Taipei Peitou Association took on the task, renovating and remodeling it as a hot spring museum, which was opened to the public in 1998.

-Entrance is free (9am to 5pm, closed Mondays) and you need to check in your shoes at the door.
+Entrance to the museum is free (9am to 5pm, closed Mondays) and you need to check in your shoes at the door.
 The second floor, where you enter, features a large tatami-covered lounging area, while the main hot spring bath and private bathing rooms occupy the first floor.

-There are highly informative displays and fascinating old photos on display, so I’d really recommend budgeting half an hour to spend in here during your Beitou visit.
+There are highly informative displays and fascinating old photos on display, so I’d really recommend budgeting at least half an hour to spend in here during your Beitou visit.